Sup2point0/desmost/README.md

 > Look familiar?
 Desmost’s incantation syntax mirrors LaTeX’s `\backslash{}` commands!

 ### Readable
 This line is getting a little long, though.
-We can break it up over multiple lines:[^multi-line]
+We can break it up over multiple lines:

-[^multi-line]: Caveat – the `::` must be on the last line of the block, since any content on a new line from `::` is parsed as the start of a new block.
-See [Docs / Writing / Common Pitfalls](docs/writing/common-pitfalls.md).

 ```hs
 /anim